 2) Where the deceased leaves at least one mandatory heir (‘héritier réservataire’).

-Free transfers (“mutations à titre gratuity”) concern two categories: transfers by death (legal or testamentary successions) and inter vivos transfers (direct or indirect donations, shared donations (“donations-partage”) or manual donations).
+Transfers for no consideration (‘mutations à titre gratuites’) can be divided into two categories: transfers by death (legal or testamentary inheritances) and inter vivos transfers (direct or indirect, shared (‘donations-partage’) or manual gifts).

-The declaration of succession is mandatory for any heir, legatee (« légataire »), beneficiary (« donataire »), guardian (« tuteur ») or curator (« curateur ») (article 800 of the French general tax code).
-It can be filled in without the intervention of notary as the latter is not required.
+The estate declaration is mandatory for any heir, legatee (‘légataire’), donee (‘donataire’), guardian (‘tuteur’) or trustee (‘curateur’) (Art.
+800 of the French General Tax Code).
+It can be completed without assistance from a solicitor as the latter is not required.

-The holographic will is a private deed that presents advantages due to its freeness and secret nature.
-It does not require any registration or administrative formalities; the intervention of a notary is for instance not a validity condition for this type of will.
+A handwritten (or holographic) will is a private deed that presents advantages due to its secret nature.
+It does not require any registration or administrative formalities, assistance from a solicitor not, for instance, being a condition of validity for this type of will.

-Testamentary revocation is of public order; its principle is stated in article 895 of the French civil code.
-A will can therefore freely be revoked by its testator.
-This right being discretionary, it cannot be considered abusive.
+Testamentary revocation is covered by general law.
+The revocation principle is stated in Art.
+895 of the French Civil Code.
+A will can therefore be freely revoked by its testator, such right being discretionary and cannot be considered to be unreasonable.